-To ensure a consistent visual presence across print and web, we chose Heebo as our branding font due to its modern and clean look, which represents the character of The Linux Foundation.
-The sans serif font has a neutral and friendly appearance and has a full range of weights and styles that have been optimized for print, web, and mobile.
+To ensure a consistent visual presence across print and web, we use the Open Sans typeface.
+This sans serif font has a neutral and friendly appearance and has a full range of weights and styles that have been optimized for print, web, and mobile.

 When presenting any content in any Linux Foundation print or digital collateral, please follow these guidelines to ensure optimal readability and consistent and clean branding.
 The Open Sans font family should always be used, with the weight altered to best retain and visual representation of The Linux Foundation brand.